mParticle/react-native-mparticle/README.md

 ## Push Registration

 The method `MParticle.logPushRegistration()` accepts 2 parameters.
-For Android, provide both the pushToken and senderId.
-For iOS, provide the push token in the first parameter, and simply pass `null` for the second parameter
+For Android, provide both the `pushToken` and `senderId`.
+For iOS, provide the push token in the first parameter, and simply pass `null` for the second parameter.

 ### Android